 Require belongings to be left at the door or hall closet.
 This includes backpacks, large purses, coats and any presents.
 Teens have been known to sneak in alcohol or drugs in beautifully wrapped gift boxes.
 The internet offers a dizzying array of products designed to hide substances, e.g., plastic pouches that attach to underwear.
 Don’t underestimate their creativity!

 DON'T ALLOW OUTSIDE FOOD OR BEVERAGES.
 Water bottles can be filled with vodka and soft drinks can be mixed with alcohol.
-Marijuana edibles are also easily disguised.
+Cannabis edibles are also easily disguised.
 Serve plenty of snacks and non-alcoholic drinks.